-- If your taxi stops to pick up additional passengers (which is not allowed but sometimes happens), get out of the taxi when safe to do so.
+- If your taxi stops to pick up additional passengers (which isn't allowed but sometimes happens), get out of the taxi when safe to do so.

-Rideshare apps such as Uber and Grab are available in Malaysia.
+Rideshare apps such as Uber and Grab are available.
 Use similar precautions when using these services as for using taxis.

 If you travel between Peninsular Malaysia and East Malaysia (Sabah and Sarawak), you'll need your passport.

-If you intend to hire a car, motorcycle, jet ski or any other motorised water sport equipment, first check with your travel insurer that you would be covered by your insurance policy for any related damage and injuries.
-If not, consider paying a premium to be covered.
+If you intend to hire a car, motorcycle, jet ski or any other vehicle, check with your travel insurer that you would be covered by your insurance policy for any related damage and injuries.

 Tours and adventure activities

-The safety standards you might expect of transport and tour operators, including for adventure activities such as diving, are not always met.
-Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
+The safety standards you might expect of transport and tour operators, including for adventure activities such as diving, aren't always met.
+Sufficient safety equipment may not be provided and maintenance standards and safety precautions may not be followed.